Keeping Connected on the Water

 Cruising the U.S. within sight of land is actually pretty similar to RVing when it comes to mobile internet.

-Most of the guides in the resource center are highly applicable to coastal and inland cruisers.
+Most of the guides in our resource center are highly applicable to coastal and inland cruisers.

 That being said, there are some special considerations to keep in mind when planning an installation on a boat: